adobe/spacecat-shared/packages/spacecat-shared-utils/README.md

 - `isValidUrl(urlString)`: Validates whether the given string is a valid URL with http or https protocol.
 - `hasText(str)`: Checks if the given string is not empty.
 - `dateAfterDays(number)`: Calculates the date after a specified number of days from the current date.
+- `sqsEventAdapter(function)`: Wrapper function to turn an SQS record into a function param.

 ## Testing